-This report is intended solely for the information and use of management, the Lincoln Parish Police Jury, the Louisiana Legislative Auditor, federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended for the use of management of the Lincoln Parish Police Jury and the Legislative Auditor, State of Louisiana, and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.
 Under Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document.